Zoom Meetings and WebinarsPrint

 Shared webinar participant licensing:

-- Up to 500 webinar participants: Eight shared licenses available.
+- Up to 1,000 webinar participants: 7 licenses available to reserve.

 - Shared webinar licensing is available for check-out via the ITS Help Desk on an as-needed basis.